linkunctrl/Fedora-gnome-rice-configs/fedora-gnome-shutdown-reboot-fix.md

 ```bash
 systemctl poweroff
 ```
 This powered off cleanly.
-So it wasn't an ACPI/firmware/BIOS issue — the problem was specific to how GNOME itself handles shutdown.
+So it wasn't an ACPI/firmware/BIOS issue, the problem was specific to how GNOME itself handles shutdown.

 **2. Reproduced the exact code path the GUI button uses:**
 ```bash
 gnome-session-quit --power-off --no-prompt
 ```
-This also rebooted, confirming the bug was in `gnome-session`, not a misclick.
+This also rebooted, confirming the bug was in `gnome-session`.

 **3. Checked the previous boot's journal for what actually happened:**
 ```bash